nasjonalmuseet/DiMu-API-documentation/retrieving-media.md

 *NOTE: The images are in JPEG format, but served without .jpg suffix.
 The <b>dms01.dimu.org</b> servers are not CORS enabled.
 The <b>fdms01.dimu.org</b> servers should be CORS enabled, but haven't been tested extensively.*

-*NOTE2: the prefix in the media server, dms01, can be varied like dms02, dms03 ... up to dms09.
+*NOTE2: The prefix in the media server, dms01, can be varied like dms02, dms03 ... up to dms09.

-Also, a faster cached image index can be accessed by using the `fmds01` prefix.*
+*NOTE3: A faster cached image index can be accessed by using the `fmds01` prefix.
+This should only be used after prior agreement with KulturIT.*